 - Removal is a gentle soak-off process when done right.

-The biggest risk comes from incorrect removal.
+Peeling or prying off enhancements within the first 10 minutes of soaking causes 90% of the damage; waiting the full 15–20 minutes for gel (25–35 for dip) keeps your nail intact.
 If you peel or pry off the gel, you can pull off layers of your natural plate along with it.
 A study on health confirmed this danger.
-A 2017 study from the University of Manchester found that repeated, aggressive buffing and improper gel removal were leading causes of plate thinning.
+A study on nail damage from gel polish manicure reported weakness, brittleness, and thinning after improper removal with acetone.
+(2012, Journal of Cosmetic Dermatology).
 The routine exposure to UV lamps has also sparked some debate about skin health, though most experts agree the risk is minimal.

 One of the most important rules for your hands is to always resist the urge to pick or peel off your manicure, no matter the type.